emilsvennesson/shed/documents/assignments/rad.md

 ### 2.2 Definition of Done

 - All acceptance criteria are met.
-- All JUnit tests pass.
 - All Travis checks pass.
+- All public methods has unit tests.
 - Completed Java doc (if applicable)
   - All new files need to have an author.
   - All methods except getters and setters has Javadoc.